Show currency values to readers in their local currency (in brackets after the original value).

 &#20803;.
 The 20803 will remain after the non numeric characters are stripped and will be considered as part of the value to convert, resulting in an incorrect value.

-If you experience this problem, simply leave the currency sign outside the tags (ie:
+If you experience this problem, please leave the currency sign outside the tags (ie:

 This plugin is officially not supported (due to my time constraints), but if you post problems to the support forum, I'll try to help.